teleport-network/teleport-documents/intro/README.md

 Step 10: Relayers relay the acknowledgement back to Teleport Chain

-Step 11: Relayers relay the acknowledgement back to the source chain
+Step 11: Relayers relay the acknowledgement back to the source chain and the acknowledgement will be executed by XIBC token-transfer contract and XIBC remote-contract-call contract.

-Step 12: Execute the acknowledgement on the source chain